We Provide Severe and Winter Weather Information for only Davidson (Nashville) and Williamson Counties.

 We are not the robots that generate your crap app forecasts from a piece of software housed in Atlanta.

-If you want the whole story, there are articles out there on The Googles which David feels like are not cool to link to because no one likes that Hey LOOK AT ME guy.
+If you want the whole story, there are articles out there on The Googles which David feels like are not cool to link to.
 Or, just hit us up on Twitter.

-All funny jokes came from Will, David, and Andrew.
+Good jokes come from Will (he signs his tweets ^wm), David (the usual tweeter), and Andrew (^al).
 Jokes that either aren’t funny or do not land are the responsibility of any intern, past or present.

 Now enjoy our disclaimer!